hbang/libcephei/README.md

 You can now use Cephei components in your project.

 Please note that Cephei is now a framework, instead of a library.
-Frameworks are only properly supported with [kirb/theos](https://github.com/kirb/theos).
+Frameworks are only properly supported with [kirb/theos](https://github.com/kirb/theos); other variants of Theos may or may not support it.

 ## Trying it out
 You can take a look at a demo of the Preferences framework-specific features of Cephei simply by copying `/Library/PreferenceBundles/Cephei.bundle/entry.plist` to `/Library/PreferenceLoader/Preferences/Cephei.plist` – quit and relaunch Settings if it's open.
 Alternatively, you can compile Cephei yourself – when compiling a debug build, it will also automatically kill and relaunch the Settings app as long as you have [sbutils](http://moreinfo.thebigboss.org/moreinfo/depiction.php?file=sbutilsDp) installed.